Neilus03/DRL_comparative_study/README.md

     cd BreakOut_sb3_PPO
     ```

-3. **Configure** the config.py file to adjust the model training, the wandb account and the saving model options.
+3. **Configure** the `config.py` file to adjust the model training, the wandb account, and the saving model options.

-4. **Execute** the `train.py` to run the model or test if you already have a pre-trained model to test.
+4. **Execute** the `train.py` to run the model or `test.py` if you already have a pre-trained model to test.

 ## 👥 Contributing

 We welcome contributions!
 If you have suggestions or improvements, feel free to create a pull request or open an issue.

 ## 📧 Contact

-For any questions or inquiries, please reach out to
+For any questions or inquiries, please reach out to:

 [Daniel Vidal](https://www.linkedin.com/in/daniel-alejandro-vidal-guerra-21386b266/)